|

 criticality.
 The need for execution speed in algorithms seems

-now forgotten due to the widespread use of parallel SIMD and / or MIMD processors
+now forgotten due to the widespread use of parallel SIMD and / or MIMD

-Radiation-Hardened GPUs have not yet been implemented, the research on
+that Radiation-Hardened GPUs have not yet been implemented, the research on

 algorithms that allow to speed up Pattern Recognition problems by orders of